60. Star Wars: Knights of the Old Republic 2 (2004)

 53. Castlevania: Symphony of the Night (1997)

 If this was a list of the most transformative video games of all time, Symphony of the Night would be a lock for top 10.
-But, for a simple list of what I think are the 100 best games ever made, it rounds out the bottom 50.
+But, for a simple list of what I think are the 100 best games ever made, it helps round out the bottom 50.
 That isn’t a slight against the game, as it really helped put non-linear level design on the map.
 I just don’t love the Castlevania series as much as some.

 52. Resident Evil 4 (2005)